Maine TANF

 How do I apply for TANF in Maine?

-Application for Maine TANF can now be made online via My Maine Connection
+Applications for Maine TANF can now be made online through My Maine Connection or in person at your local DHHS office .

-After submitting your application, a DHHS caseworker will call you to arrange a face-to-face interview and an orientation meeting.
-Eligibility is determined after both the interview and the orientation are completed.
+Once your application is received, a DHHS caseworker will call you to arrange a face-to-face interview and an orientation meeting to determine your eligibility.

 (855) 797-4357